Chic Brodie (footballer): Brentford

 Brodie moved to London to join Third Division club Brentford in November 1963 in a £10,000 deal.
 He quickly usurped long-standing regular goalkeeper Gerry Cakebread and was the Bees' regular goalkeeper until losing his place to Gordon Phillips during an injury-affected 1966–67 season.
 He regained his place in the team during the 1969–70 season, in which he featured as an ever-present in all competitions.

 On 27 November 1970, a dog ran onto the field of play during a Fourth Division match away to Colchester United.
 The dog impacted Brodie's leg after he had picked up the ball and damaged ligaments in his knee.
 The incident was one of a number which occurred during Brodie's career with the club, which included being struck on the knee by a stone thrown from the crowd and finding a hand grenade in his goalmouth (discovered to be a replica).
 Though he managed five further appearances during the second half of the 1970–71 season, the injury ended Brodie's professional career.
+Later, Brodie summed up the incident by saying that "the dog may have been small, but it just happened to be solid".
 Brodie departed Griffin Park at the end of the 1970–71 season, after making 224 appearances during his eight years with the Bees.
 He was posthumously inducted into the Brentford Hall of Fame in 2015.